MyEtherWallet/knowledge-base/source/_posts/hardware-wallets/using-ledger-with-mew.md

 ## __The Initial Set-Up__

 **Step 1.** Unbox your Ledger!
 You will see some cards and instructions for set-up.
 Follow these instructions carefully!
 Plug in the Ledger to your computer and get started.
-Press both buttons at the top of the Ledger to navigate past the first screen, seen above.
+Press both buttons at the top of the Ledger to navigate past the first screen, seen below.

 <img src="/images/posts/hardware-wallet/ledger/welcome.jpg" width="50%">